QBI-Software/NEURON-tutorial/lessons/synaptic.md

 ```
 where `x` is the location on the section.

-1. So to insert an AlphaSynapse at the distal end of the dendrite, we specify the section first and the location as `1`:
+So to insert an AlphaSynapse at the distal end of the dendrite, we specify the section first and the location as `1`:

 ```c
 objectvar syn
 dend syn = new AlphaSynapse(1)
 ```

-2. Now we can set the properties as per our table, similar to the parameters window in the previous lesson:
+The properties are set for the `syn` object as per our table, similar to the parameters window in the previous lesson:

 ```c
 syn.onset = 0     // time to onset in ms